Create personalized customer experiences across channels with the ActiveCampaign plug-in for WordPress.

 - Fill in your ActiveCampaign connection details, then hit Update.

-[activecampaign form=ID]shortcode to display a form anywhere on your site where shortcode syntax is supported.
+[activecampaign form=ID css=1]shortcode will display a form anywhere on your site where shortcode syntax is supported.
+Toggle shortcode parameters

 - Embed multiple forms onto a single page!